Interesting facts on Istanbul

 - Istanbul is the only city in the world which is both in Europe and Asia geographicaly.

-- Istanbul is one of the biggest cities in the world, with over 13 million population.
+- Istanbul is one of the biggest cities in the world, with around 14 million population, which is more than 122 countries around the world.

 - Istanbul was the most crowded city of the world in 1502, then London took this title in 1840.